 Call Number: eBook

-Publication Date: 2013
+Publication Date: 2014

-Reflective Writing in Counselling and Psychotherapy by In this book Jeannie Wright takes readers on a journey from how to start writing, through the various approaches, on to how to deal with obstacles, and how to maintain reflective enquiry as a professional habit.
+Reflective Writing in Counselling and Psychotherapy by Wright, J.In this book Jeannie Wright takes readers on a journey from how to start writing, through the various approaches, on to how to deal with obstacles, and how to maintain reflective enquiry as a professional habit.
 Reflective writing exercises, case studies and ideas for self-directed learning will help readers practice and apply their skills.
 This second edition includes more content on: the new Ethical Framework technological developments impacting counselling diversity and difference in the therapeutic relationship This book is an essential how-to guide for trainees and practitioners that provides them with all the tools they need to develop writing for reflective practice.